-Please use the following helpful resources below for stress management, depression, including study pressures.
-The first part are private, fully-confidential services done over the phone, on-line and some with an app, and where you can have full support and 24 hour access to help.
+Please use the following helpful resources below for stress management, depression, including teaching pressures.
+These are private, fully-confidential services done over the phone, online and some with an app, and where you can have full support and 24-hour access to help.
 Most are free.
 Some can be immediate, such as the Samaritans, others possibly require you to go through an NHS application first.

-In the second part, we also list various social media websites such as Facebook, Forum, Blog or Twitter forums where you can speak to others in a similar situation, discussing your opinions or sharing your experiences about teaching stress and/or 'smart drugs' or 'nutritional cognitive enhancers'.
+In the second part, we also list various social media websites such as Facebook, Forum, Blog or Twitter forums where you can speak to others in a similar situation.

 Resources for immediate help, private counselling, some via phone, internet or app.

-A 24 hour helpline over the phone (number is 116123 in UK and is completely free)
+A 24-hour helpline over the phone (the number is 116123 in the UK and is completely free)